Noble Consort Yu (Qianlong): Yongzheng era

 It is not known when Lady Keliyete became a mistress of Hongli, the fourth son of the Yongzheng Emperor.

 Qianlong era

 The Yongzheng Emperor died on 8 October 1735 and was succeeded by Hongli, who was enthroned as the Qianlong Emperor.
-On 8 November 1735, Lady Keliyete was granted the title "First Attendant Hai".
+On 8 November 1735, Lady Keliyete was granted the rank of "First Attendant" with the honorific name "Hai".
 In 1736, she was elevated to "Noble Lady Hai".
 On 23 March 1741, Lady Keliyete gave birth to the emperor's fifth son, Yongqi.
 She was elevated in December 1741 or January 1742 to "Concubine Yu", and on 9 December 1745 to "Consort Yu".

-Yongqi was the first among the Qianlong Emperor's sons to be made a first rank prince.
-Following Yongqi's death on 16 April 1766, Lady Keliyete lost the Qianlong Emperor's favour.
+Yongqi was the first among the Qianlong Emperor's sons to be made a prince of the first rank.
+Following Yongqi's death on 16 April 1766, Lady Keliyete lost the Qianlong Emperor's favor.
 She died on 9 July 1792.
-In 1793, the emperor granted her the posthumous title "Noble Consort Yu" and had her interred in the Yu Mausoleum of the Eastern Qing tombs.
+In 1793, the emperor posthumously honored her as "Noble Consort Yu" and had her interred in the Yu Mausoleum of the Eastern Qing tombs.